-In addition if CONV is completely asynchronous to CLK and CLK is continuous, then there is possibility that CLK will transition just prior to CONV going LOW.
-If this occurs faster than the 10ns indicated by t{CKCH} , then there is a chance that some digital feedthrough may be coupled onto the hold capacitor.
+In addition, if CONV is completely asynchronous to CLK and CLK is continuous, there is the possibility that CLK will transition just prior to CONV going LOW.
+If this occurs faster than the 10ns indicated by t{CKCH}, there is a chance that some digital feedthrough may be coupled onto the hold capacitor.
 This could cause a small offset error for that particular conversion.

-Thus, there are two basic ways to operate the ADS7818.
+Thus, there are two basic ways to operate the ADS7835.
 CONV can be synchronous to CLK and CLK can be continuous.
 This would be the typical situation when interfacing the converter to a digital signal processor.
 The second method involves having CONV asynchronous to CLK and gating the operation of CLK (a non-continuous clock).
 This method would be more typical of an SPI-like interface on a microcontroller.
 This method would also allow CONV to be generated by a trigger circuit and to initiate (after some delay) the start of CLK.
-These two methods are covered under DSP Interfacing and SPI Interfacing.
+These two methods are covered under the DSP Interfacing and SPI Interfacing sections of this data sheet.